 When Wolfsburg won their first ever Bundesliga title in 2009, it surprised almost everyone.
-Most surprising of all was their star striker, Grafite, a player who went from talented also-ran to goalscoring prodigy over the course of a season.
+Most surprising of all was that their star striker that season was Grafite.

 Since the formation of the Bundesliga in 1963, there have been few more unlikely champions than VfL Wolfsburg.